Source code for giant.calibration.calibration_class

 """

-This is used to print covariance and correlation matrices.
+This is used on calls to :meth:`estimate_static_alignment` and :meth`estimate_temperature_dependent_alignment`

 """